Founder and Executive Director

 Creative and UX Lead

 ...is the Creative & UX Lead for Ki Culture.
 She holds a Doctorate in Design for Sustainability and an M.Sc. in Strategic Product Design from Delft University of Technology.
 She has experience working in various design-oriented projects especially in the fuzzy-front-end of the innovation process.
 She is passionate in exploring the juncture between design, sustainability, and cultural heritage, especially in exploring values from the past as a resource in designing our sustainable future.

 Director of Climate Communications

-...is an architect and CEO of ToornendPartners, a consultancy firm that project manages buildings in the cultural sector.
-Jean has been involved in projects for large museum institutions in the Netherlands, including Museum Boijmans Van Beuningen, Rijksmuseum, Museum Kröller Müller and the Centraal Museum.
+...is Project Manager and Museum Consultant for ToornendPartners, a consultancy firm that project manages buildings in the cultural sector.
+Jean has been involved in projects for large museum institutions in the Netherlands, including Museum Boijmans Van Beuningen and the Rijksmuseum.
 Projects involving restoration, maintenance, and strategic planning of security and facility management.
 He is also the former chairman of ICAMT (International Committee for Architecture and Museum Techniques), one of the expert committees of ICOM, and remains and Advisory Member.

 ICHEC Brussels Management School

 International Expert Group on Climate Data Modernization